heathermiller/dist-prog-book/chapter/3/message-passing.md

 The E language implements a model that is closer to imperative object-oriented programming.
 Within a single actor-like node of computation called a "vat" many objects are contained.

+TODO: write more here

 ## AmbientTalk

 # Active Objects

 Active object actors draw a distinction between two different types of objects: active and passive objects.
 Every active object has a single entry point defining a fixed set of messages that are understood.
 Passive objects are the objects that are actually sent between actors, and are copied around to guarantee isolation.

+The active object model as initially described in the ABCL/1 language defines objects with a state and three modes:

+* `dormant`: Initial state of no computation, simply waiting for a message to activate the behavior of the actor.
+* `active`: A state in which computation is performed that is triggered when a message is received that satisfies the patterns and constraints that the actor has defined it can process.
+* `waiting`: A state of blocked execution, where the actor is active, but waiting until a certain type or pattern of message arrives to continue computation.

 ## ABCL/1 Language

+The ABCL/1 language implements the active object model described above, representing a system as a collection of objects, and the interactions between those objects as concurrent messages being passed around.
+One interesting aspect of ABCL/1 is the idea of explicitly different modes of message passing.
+Other actor models generally have a notion of priority around the values, types, or patterns of messages they process, but ABCL/1 implements tow different modes of message passing with different semantics.
+They have standard queued messages in the `ordinary` mode, but more interestingly they have `express` priority messages.
+When an object receives an express message it halts any other processing of ordinary messages it is performing, and processes the `express` message immediately.
+This enables an actor to accept high-priority messages while in `active` mode, and also enables monitoring and interrupting actors.

+The language also offers different models of synchronization around message-passing between actors.
+Three different message-passing models are given that enable different use cases:

+* `past`: Requests another actor to perform a task, while simultaneously proceeding with computation without waiting for the task to be completed.
+* `now`: Waits for a message to be received, and to receive a response.
+This acts as a basic synchronization barrier across actors.
+* `future`: Acts like a typical future, continuing computation until a remote result is needed, and then blocking until that result is received.

+It is interesting to note that all of these modes can be expressed by the `past` style of message-passing, as long as the type of the message and which actor to reply to with results are known.

+TODO: there should be something here to wrap up ABCL/1, and its impact?

 ## Orleans

 # Why the actor model?